MSc International Business Management

-The Pre-masters programme is structured as follows and is made up from two core modules and one pathway module.
+The Pre-masters programme is structured as follows and is made up of four modules:

-The MIBM programme is structured as follows and is made up from seven core modules, one option module, and a dissertation work.
+The MSc IBM programme is structured as follows and is made up of six core modules, three option modules, and dissertation work.

 |Managing Finance||15 credits|

-The MIBM programme is a modular one, providing elements of common provision but also flexibility to meet the needs and interests of participants.
+The MSc IBM programme is a modular one, providing elements of common provision but also the flexibility to meet the needs and interests of participants.
 The structure totals 60 +180 credits.